Penn State University

 Please meet with a SITE consultant to discuss your initial ideas in a pre-proposal consultation before May 7, 2024.
 Please contact Beate Brunow (bub130@psu.edu), Larkin Hood (lnh2@psu.edu), or Mary Ann Tobin (mxt325@psu.edu) for a consultation.
 You will hear by May 15 if your project has been selected to be developed into a full proposal.
 Applications are due June 30 and applicants will be notified by July 30.

-Position Open for Part-Time Administrative Assistant at the Schreyer Institute
+Position Open for Faculty/Education Developer at the Schreyer Institute!

 Congratulating 2024's PSU Faculty and Staff Award Winners